 Dm C Devil May Cry, despite being considered easier than its predecessor games, have quite a few examples:

 Blue and red enemies at the same time.
 On their own, each is already annoying as blue enemies can only be hurt by Angel weapons while red enemies can only be hurt by Demon weapons.
 Facing both of them at the same time means that either you have to constantly switch weapons to stagger them both or focus on while while keeping an eye out of the other which will be immune to your current weapon.

 Shielded Pathos.
 Their attacks are aimed straight at you, and their shields means that you have to spend some effort to strip their defense before you can whale on them.
 The good news is that their health is miserably low, the bad news is that you'll never see them alone.

 Harpies.
 Until you get a shotgun, trying to focus fire on these flyers is a chore due to their agility, and like Shielded Pathos, they will swarm at you.

-Wraiths and Harpies, especially after they've learned that Firebomb attack.
+Wraiths and Harpies in the God of War series, especially after they've learned that Firebomb attack.
 Their death animations are too perfect.
 It's like the designers came up with that first, then said "What attacks can we give them that will make the player want to do just that to them?"